-- Remove fish from the pan and set it aside, keeping it warm.
+- Remove the fish from the pan and set it aside, keeping it warm.
 Leave about 2 or 3 tablespoons of oil in the pan.
 If there is not enough, add butter and melt it.
-If there is too much, remove some oil.
+Remove some oil as necessary.
 (When removing oil, however, be careful not to throw away the browned solids.)

 - Remove the pan from the heat.
 Add 2 or 3 tablespoons of the reserved breading.
 Mix thoroughly with the oil to form a smooth, velvety roux.
 It should stir easily, not clump into a solid mass.
 If the roux is too thick, add oil or melted butter.
 If it's too thin, add more breading.